Last editedMay 20223 min read

 Although 3DS2 is already helping to make online transactions more secure, it has certain limitations that you should be aware of.

 As mentioned, the original 3D Secure was plagued by problems, including the dreaded conversion drop because of redirects and poor user experience.
-A recent study by Ravelin found that 22% of all transactions authenticated using 3D Secure are lost.
+A study by Ravelin found that 22% of all transactions authenticated using 3D Secure are lost.

 While the new version has been designed to minimise the original’s drawbacks, including a better user experience designed for smartphone users, it will require a wider rollout to evaluate whether it has been successful.